 How do I get a copy of the record if I am not an immediate family member?

 You may present a written, notarized statement signed by an immediate family member along with a copy of a photo ID of that family member.
 The statement must give permission to release a certified copy of the certificate to you.
-You will be required to complete an application form and present your photo ID along with the notarized statement.
+You (the applicant) will be required to complete an application form and present your photo ID along with the notarized statement.

 How can I order vital records from other states?